-Light colours are without doubt one of the most effective design ideas for making a small kitchen appear larger, advises Dennis.
-Giving your kitchen the all-white treatment will help it to ‘vanish’ into the background.
-By taking no more then three colours and ruthlessly sticking to them, a strict palette will help your little kitchen to look pulled-together, streamlined and well-ordered, choose no more than three colours and stick to them.
-Keeping elements tailored, sleek and smooth, creating more of a roomier feel.
+Opting for a light colour scheme is, without doubt, one of the most effective techniques for making a small kitchen appear larger.
+Giving your kitchen the 'all-white' treatment will help it expand into the background by reflecting light throughout the space and creating a seamless effect from floor to ceiling.
+A strict palette will help your kitchen to look pulled-together, streamlined and well-ordered, choose no more than three colours and stick to them.
+Keeping elements tailored, sleek and smooth helps create a more spacious feel.

 In a small kitchen effective storage that makes the most of limited space is essential.
 Drawers are often more useful and accessible than cupboards, from which you often need to pull everything out to find what you’re looking for.
-Wide, deep drawers are not only ideal for storing pans they can accommodate everything else that normally sits on a shelf as well, while a slim drawer beneath the oven makes a handy spot for baking trays and chopping boards.
+Wide, deep drawers are not only ideal for storing pans, they can accommodate everything else that normally sits on a shelf and more.
+A slim drawer beneath the oven makes a handy spot for baking trays and chopping boards.

 Larder units are an excellent storage feature, usually added as part of a run of cupboards in a fitted kitchen.
 With internal door storage, they make the perfect space for storing cooking ingredients and even appliances.
 Clever storage adds a balance between form and function.
-With pull out base cabinets, corner cabinets and lift up systems, there are several neat options which can be incorporated in your kitchen and maximise storage space.
-These can make life easier in a compact kitchen.
+With pull out base cabinets, corner cabinets and lift up systems, there are several neat options that can be incorporated in your kitchen to maximise space.
+Read our guide to Kitchen Storage Ideas to get more information.

 There are many options for smaller kitchens when it comes to appliances.
-Built in ovens can be installed in a vertical column to save space, as well as adding compact ovens, microwaves and steam ovens or consider opting for multitasking devices.
-Slimline dishwashers are ideal space savers with a decent nine place setting and hobs offer a linear design or domino configuration to save valuable worktop space.
+Built-in ovens can be installed in a vertical column to save space, as well as adding compact ovens, microwaves, and steam ovens or consider opting for multitasking devices.
+Slimline dishwashers are ideal space savers, with up to a generous nine plate capacity.
+Some hobs offer a linear design or domino configuration to save valuable worktop space.
 Ask your kitchen designer for advice and support on finding the best layout to accommodate the appliances you need.

 If your kitchen is truly tiny, it’s wise to keep the design simple, as you’re likely to have a lot going on in a compact area.
 Stick to one or two colours and choose similar shades for cabinets and walls.
 A small sink means more worktop space and a built-in extractor fan preserves the line of a cabinet run – and may offer a smidgen of extra storage above, too.